 If you’re trying to boost energy and push through workout plateaus, you’ve probably seen coffee and pre-workout supplements marketed to help with this.
 But do these actually work?
 And when it comes to coffee vs. pre-workout – is one better than the other for helping boost performance?
 Today, find out the answers to these questions and how to choose the right product.

-Disclaimer: This post is for informational purposes only and should not be construed as advice.
-Consult your doctor or dietitan prior to making dietary changes or beginning a new supplement routine.
+Disclaimer: This post has been reviewed by Chrissy Carroll, MPH, RD.
+It is for informational purposes only and should not be construed as medical or dietary advice.
+Consult your doctor or dietitian prior to making dietary changes or beginning a new supplement routine.

 Coffee has been the most common energy boost of choice throughout the years.
 Centuries ago, the raw fruit of the coffee plant would be used to brew a stimulating beverage.
 Later on, the beans were roasted to create a more pleasant tasting beverage which we now know to be coffee.